astronomer/airflow-dbcleanup-plugin/README.md

-# Airflow Plugin [Document In Progress]#
+# astronomer-airflow-dbcleanup-plugin

-This is an [Airflow plugin](https://airflow.apache.org/docs/apache-airflow/stable/plugins.html) that queries the Airflow metadata database and performs task cleanup at an HTTP endpoint.
+An Apache Airflow plugin that exposes an rest endpoint to perform cleanup on airflow tables.

 ## How do I test this repo